All Products

 Guiding principles

-1. Model context limit: Ensure that the chunk size does not exceed the token limit of the embedding model to avoid information truncation.
+1. Model context limit: Ensure the chunk size does not exceed the token limit of the Embedding model to avoid information truncation.

-2. Information integrity: Chunks should be large enough to contain complete semantics but small enough to avoid including too much information, which can reduce the precision of similarity calculations.
-If the text is organized by paragraphs, you can configure the chunking to align with paragraphs to avoid arbitrary splits.
+2. Information integrity: Chunks should be large enough to contain complete semantic meaning but small enough to avoid including noise that could reduce the precision of similarity calculations.
+If the text is organized into paragraphs, consider chunking by paragraph instead of splitting text arbitrarily.

-3. Maintain continuity: Set an appropriate overlap size, we recommend 10% to 20% of the chunk size, to effectively prevent context loss caused by splitting key information at chunk boundaries.
+3. Maintain continuity: Set an appropriate overlap size (we recommend 10%-20% of the chunk size) to prevent context loss when key information is split across chunk boundaries.

-4. Avoid repetitive interference: Excessive overlap can introduce duplicate information and reduce retrieval efficiency.
-You need to find a balance between information integrity and redundancy.
+4. Avoid repetitive interference: Too much overlap can introduce redundant information and affect retrieval efficiency.
+Find a balance between information integrity and redundancy.

 Debugging suggestions

-• Iterative optimization: Start with initial values, such as a chunk size of 300 and an overlap of 50.
-Then, continuously adjust and experiment with these values based on the actual retrieval and question-answering (Q&A) results to find the optimal settings for your data.
+• Iterative optimization: Start with an initial value (such as a chunk size of 300 and an overlap of 50) and iterate based on retrieval and Q&A results to find the optimal settings for your data.

-• Natural language boundaries: If the text has a clear structure, such as chapters or paragraphs, prioritize splitting based on these natural language boundaries to maximize semantic integrity.
+• Natural language boundaries: If your text has a clear structure (for example, divided by chapters or paragraphs), consider splitting it along its natural boundaries to preserve semantic integrity.

 Quick optimization guide